CaioQuirinoMedeiros/ecommerce-api/README.md

 ## Setup

-clone the repo, set up the .env file and then run `npm install`.
+Clone the repo, set up the .env file and then run `npm install`.

 ### Migrations